LAST UPDATED: 30 November 2022

 If you are taking bookings directly through your website, ensure you are taking all the necessary steps to protect your users' data.
 Installing an SSL certificate not only helps your search engine ranking, but encrypts all the data your users provide, whether it’s their personal information or their payment details.

-If you are taking payments on your website, always go for a recognised and established payment provider (such as PayPal or Stripe) to ensure credibility and user confidence.
+If you are taking payments on your website, always go for a recognized and established payment provider (such as PayPal or Stripe) to ensure credibility and user confidence.
 If you are using an online registrations provider, make sure they display your information and branding on their registrations page.
 Also make sure they work with reputable payment providers and ensure that once payment completes they redirect users back to your website (after all they are your users, not theirs).

 If you choose to include a sign up list on your website, please do not put all your participants' data in public view.
 Not all of us want to show off our age or T-Shirt size!